What Is The Motability Scheme And Is It Good Value For Money?

 The Motability Scheme benefits from certain tax concessions from the government.
 This, combined with the buying power of Motability (around 10% of all new cars registered in the UK are through Motability) means that the lease prices offered to qualifying customers are, according to the National Audit Office, 44% cheaper on average than comparable lease deals sourced on the open market.

 So, a new Motability car is clearly better value for money than a privately sourced brand new vehicle.
-And in addition, there’s also the worry-free Motability package - which comprises insurance for 2 drivers, all servicing and maintenance, replacement tyres and roadside assistance - included for the duration of the lease.
+And in addition, there’s also the worry-free Motability package - which comprises insurance for up to 3 drivers, all servicing and maintenance, replacement tyres and roadside assistance - included for the duration of the lease.

 The all-inclusive Motability package makes motoring much more affordable for disabled people, but there are many other things that cost-conscious drivers can do to keep motoring costs as low as possible.